wandering-meditations/library/content/Wanderings/README.md

 For many of my book notes, especially non-fiction, the analysis section is either non-existent or very minimal.
 That's because I save most of my analysis and "idea-extraction" for an idea note.

-### Idea Notes
-An idea note is simply a note on a very specific topic taken from one or more book notes.
-A good book will often end up generating or contributing to several idea notes.

-In other words, an idea note can contain quotes, ideas, and analyses from one or more book notes, and a book note can contribute to zero or more idea notes (yes, some books may not contribute to even a single idea note).

-The rules that I've implemented for my idea notes are as follows:
-1. they should be fairly small in length, ideally less than 500 words
-	- I do have some notes that are much longer, some of which are purposeful while others I do intend on breaking up into smaller notes in the future
-2. they should be readable on their own, meaning understanding or knowing about the source or reference (the book) should not be a pre-requisite to understanding the idea note.
-	- some of my idea notes don't follow this rule and that is purely due to my own laziness and something I intend to fix eventually
-3. they must belong to one or more topics
-4. they are will fit into one of four stages
-	- **seedling**: an idea with little to no commentary
-	- **flowering**: an idea that has some commentary, mainly rough notes
-	- **ripening**: an idea that has lots of commentary and information with good clean fleshed out thoughts
-		- NOTE: some *ideas* will forever stay 'ripe' because an essay is either not possible or not intended, example: most of my notes about ancient civilizations will stay ripe forever as they are "informational" type of notes
-		- needs to have minimum 300 words (exceptions may exist)
-	- **harvest**: an *idea* that is fully fleshed out with good and clean commentary/writing + it is essay worthy content
-		- ready to turn into an essay.
-Eventually a note will be created in the *Essays* folder if not already created

 # Methodology for Linking
 Obsidian provides two types of links: outgoing links and backlinks.